-Article Type Abstract Limit Keywords Limit Title Limit References Figures/Tables Review Articles (20,000 characters with spaces) 1,500 characters (with spaces) 5 50 words Up to 40 references n/a Original Research (20,000 characters with spaces) 1,500 characters (with spaces) 5 50 words Up to 40 references n/a Clinical Communications (20,000 characters with spaces) 1,500 characters (with spaces) 5 50 words Up to 40 references n/a Case Reports (15,000 characters with spaces) 1,500 characters (with spaces) 5 50 words Up to 30 references.
-5 essential figures or tables (figures can have sub- parts) Brief Communications (10,000 with spaces) 1,500 characters (with spaces) 5 50 words Up to 10 references.
-2 essential figures or tables Letters to the Editor (6,000 with spaces) NA 5 50 words 2 essential figures or tables What is your Diagnosis (2,500 with spaces) 1,500 characters (with spaces) 5 50 words Up to 6 references.
+Article Type Abstract Limit Keywords Limit Title Limit References Figures/Tables Review Articles (20,000 characters with spaces) 1,500 characters (with spaces) 5 50 words Up to 40 references n/a Original Research (20,000 characters with spaces) 1,500 characters (with spaces) 5 50 words Up to 40 references n/a Clinical Communications (20,000 characters with spaces) 1,500 characters (with spaces) 5 50 words Up to 40 references n/a Case Reports (15,000 characters with spaces) 1,500 characters (with spaces) 5 25 words Up to 30 references.
+5 essential figures or tables (figures can have sub- parts) Brief Communications (10,000 with spaces) 1,000 characters (with spaces) 5 20 words Up to 10 references.
+2 essential figures or tables Letters to the Editor (6,000 with spaces) NA 5 N/A 2 essential figures or tables What is your Diagnosis (2,500 with spaces) 1,500 characters (with spaces) 5 N/A Up to 6 references.

-Please note that the total character counts apply only to the main body of the text; starting with first word of the Introduction and ending with the last word of the Conclusion.
+Please note that the total character counts apply only to the main body of the text; starting with the first word of the Introduction and ending with the last word of the Conclusion .
 Manuscripts exceeding these character counts will be returned to the authors for shortening before peer review.

-- Original Research: papers documenting the finding of clinical or experimental investigations should contain a testable hypothesis or clear statement of purpose. - Clinical Communications: Papers reporting the diagnosis, treatment or outcome in clinical patients that lack a testable hypothesis. - Brief Communications: are short papers reporting on a clinical or research material of special interest. - Letters to the Editor: can be a response to a previous article or a comment or observation which the author would like to address to the readership.

-- What is your Diagnosis: are shorter articles presented in a Question-Answer format (submit as "Clinical Communication"). - Case Reports: documenting one or several clinical cases will be considered for publication only if the disease, disorder, injury, or procedure is exceptionally unique and has not been reported previously.
+- Original Research: papers documenting the finding of clinical or experimental investigations should contain a testable hypothesis or clear statement of purpose. - Clinical Communications: Papers reporting the diagnosis, treatment or outcome in clinical patients that lack a testable hypothesis. - Brief Communications: are short papers reporting on a clinical or research material of special interest. - Letters to the Editor: can be a response to a previous article or a comment or observation which the author would like to address to the readership. - What is your Diagnosis: are shorter articles presented in a Question-Answer format (submit as "Clinical Communication"). - Case Reports: documenting one or several clinical cases will be considered for publication only if the disease, disorder, injury, or procedure is exceptionally unique and has not been reported previously.
 The report must provide new and clinically important information about the disorder, which must be well characterized by appropriate documentation of clinical findings, diagnostic pathology, diagnostic imaging, or preferably a combination of these.
-Similarly, longterm follow-up data must be included, as appropriate to the case(s).
+Similarly, long-term follow-up data must be included, as appropriate to the case(s).
 The reason(s) why the case is important, and the impact of this new knowledge on furthering our understanding of the particular subject must be discussed.
 Reports that are primarily describing additional cases of a previously reported disorder, albeit rare or unusual, will not be considered for publication.
-Moreover, variations in the manifestation of a disorder are not considered sufficiently unique to warrant publication for example the occurrence of a fracture, tumour, infection or foreign body in an atypical species of animal or anatomical location.
+Moreover, variations in the manifestation of a disorder are not considered sufficiently unique to warrant publication - for example the occurrence of a fracture, tumour, infection or foreign body in an atypical species of animal or anatomical location.
+Case reports should focus and expand on the unique and reportable condition(s); routine procedures, if not directly connected to the features or outcomes of the case should be stated in abbreviated form only; that is, for instance, pre- and postsurgical management, anaesthetic protocols, standard surgical approaches and standard therapies